top of page

 Before we open this up, let's check out the packaging.

 Starting at the front of the box, we have a big window that lets us see the figure and everything he comes with.
-At the top of the box, it lets us know that this figure has 22 points of articulation.
-The bottom of the box has the DC Multiverse logo, The Batman '66 logo as well as a contest in which you can win a cow from Batman.
-Batman's name is also listed at the bottom of the box.
-Turning the box to the side, we have the name of the figure, and where the inspiration for the figure came from.
-The back of the box gives us a picture of Adam West's Batman from the TV show.
-Turning the box around one more time we get a small window that lets us see the figure, The wrap-around window is great for any collector who likes to keep his figure mint in the box.
+At the top of the box, it lets us know that this figure has 22 points of articulation, and below that,t we have the Gold Label sticker.
+The bottom of the box has the DC Multiverse logo and Superman's name.
+Turning the box to the side, we have the name of the figure and where the inspiration for the figure came from.
+The back of the box gives us an artwork of Clark Kent turning into Superman, this is the same picture that is on the trading card inside.
+Turning the box around one more time, we get a small window that lets us see the figure.
+The wrap-around window is great for any collector who likes to keep his figure mint in the box.

 OUTSIDE OF THE BOX: